Explore 12 Most Anxious Animals In The World

 Class: Aves

+Parrots can experience anxiety due to changes in their environment ( such as a new home, the introduction of other pets, or even alterations in their daily routine ).
 Parrots may exhibit signs like excessive vocalization, feather plucking, or withdrawal, which serve as indicators of their distress.
 Understanding these behaviors is crucial for pet owners who wish to foster a healthy and enriching environment for their avian companions.

 Interesting Facts: Parrots are not only vibrant in color but also possess remarkable cognitive abilities that often surprise their owners.